mbloch/mapshaper/docs/development/label-tool-design.md

 way to type a size, so the only route from 12 to 24 is twelve clicks.
 The new panel makes them inputs and keeps both buttons, attached to the input's right edge and sharing its border so that the three read as one control rather than three.
 Arrow keys step by 1 while the field has focus, shift-arrows by 10.
-`ClickText` already provides the parse, validate and bounds behaviour such a field needs.
 Each of the three covers a different way a size is really chosen: typed when it is known, stepped when it is being judged against the map, keyboard when the hand is already in the field.

+**Implemented** as `SizeField` in `gui-size-field.mjs`, with the two decisions it turns on kept as pure functions and tested directly: `parseSizeValue()`, and `getSizeFieldKeyAction()` for what a keystroke means.

+`ClickText` was the obvious thing to wrap — it has the parse, validate, bounds and commit-on-Enter behaviour — but it holds a number at all times, and a size control here has to be able to show nothing: a mixed selection has no size, and committing a blank field must leave the labels alone rather than reverting them to the last number the control happened to hold.

+Two states the field keeps apart:

+- **Focused** and **holding uncommitted typing** are not the same.
+A refresh must not overwrite a half-typed number, but it must land when the field itself asked for the change, or a size stepped with the arrow keys would not appear in the field it was stepped in.
+- **A step is a delta, not a value.** The field reports `onStep(delta)` and the panel resolves what to step from, because the field may be blank while the labels are not — stepping a mixed selection starts from the common value or the default, as the old `−`/`+` buttons did.

+While the caret is in the field, the keyboard belongs to it: the field stops propagation for every key it sees.
+Without that the tool's own handlers get them, and Escape disarms the tool, Enter finishes a curve being drawn, and Backspace takes back a knot.

 Two alternatives were considered.